|

 Private

 JOHN MACKENZIE Son of Kenneth and Annie Mackenzie, of 11, Airidhbhruaich Lochs, Balallan, Stornoway, Lewis.
-Last address in Lewis: 11 Arivruaich, Regiment or division: 8th Seaforth Highlanders Service number: S/12740 Date of death: 24 March 1918 Died at the Somme Interred: Feuchy Chapel, British Cemetery, Wancourt Memorial reference: I. G. 20. |
+Last address in Lewis: 11 Arivruaich, Regiment or division: 8th Seaforth Highlanders Service number: S/12740 Date of death: 24 March 1918 Died at the Somme Interred: Feuchy Chapel, British Cemetery, Wancourt, grave I. G. 20.
+Local memorial: Kinloch, Laxay It is reported that John was killed at the Battle of the Somme, although other sources state he may have been wounded there, and died in 1918.
+His brother Kenneth was killed in 1916, so confusion appears likely. |

 BALALLAN![]() |